 Andrew Cotto teaches Writing Essentials and Composition.
 He joined LIM College as an adjunct faculty member in 2013 and began teaching on a full-time basis the following year.

-Professor Cotto is the author of two novels, Outerborough Blues: A Brooklyn Mystery (Ig Publishing, 2012) and The Domino Effect (Brownstone Editions, 2011), which received the Readers’ Favorite Silver Medal Award.
+Professor Cotto is the author of three novels, including Outerborough Blues: A Brooklyn Mystery (Ig Publishing, 2012) and The Domino Effect (Brownstone Editions, 2011), which received the Readers’ Favorite Silver Medal Award.
 His third novel, Cucina Tipica: An Italian Adventure, is scheduled to be published by Black Rose Writing in October of 2018.
 Professor Cotto's written work has appeared in many prominent national publications, including The New York Times, Parade, The Huffington Post, Men's Journal, Rolling Stone, Deadspin, Salon, and Teachers & Writers Magazine.

 Professor Cotto holds a Bachelor of Arts degree in Literature from Lynchburg College and a Master of Fine Arts in Creative Writing from the New School of General Studies.